RWS/tridion-docs-api-docs/apiconcepts/Tridion_Docs_14SP3/overview.md

 ## PowerShell modules

 ### [ISHDeploy](https://rws.github.io/ISHDeploy/)
-ISHDeploy is a PowerShell module that enables the code-as-configuration concept for Tridion Docs, starting from version 13.0.0 including 14.0.3.
+ISHDeploy is a PowerShell module that enables the code-as-configuration concept for Tridion Docs, starting from version 13.0.0, up to and including 15.1.0.

 ### [ISHRemote](https://github.com/RWS/ISHRemote)
 ISHRemote is a PowerShell module on top of Tridion Docs Content Manager.
 Its goal is business automation on top of the Component Content Management System.